tomdee/calico-docker-prototype/L2RoutedPrototype.md

   of places (listed in the bullet points below).
 (You can add further servers, but it requires extra changes to the config files that is not documented in detail here.)

+* The two servers need to be able to ping each other
+    * If you're using VMs in VirtualBox, here's one way:
+        * Configure 2 network interfaces
+            * Attach the first interface to NAT
+            * Attach the second interface to a host-only network with these settings:
+                * 10.0.3.0/24, dchp server at 10.0.3.100, pool 10.0.3.101 -> 254
+        * On the server: see if the new interface has an IP address.
+If not, run something like:

+                  dhclient eth1

+          on the server to bring it up.

 * A working OS on the servers, with docker installed.
 Any flavour of Linux is likely to work, subject to providing at least version 1.2 of docker (and we recommend using at least version 1.3), but we have